totaldebug/totaldebug.uk/_posts/2021-11-10-cookiecutter-automate-project-creation.md

 and myself follow the programming, documenting and best practices we have set.

-When we create a new project there are many repetitive tasks that take place, such as createing `pyproject.toml`, directory structures, documentation folders and many other tasks, these tasks are time consuming, repetitive and prone to user error.
+When we create a new project there are many repetitive tasks that take place, such as creating `pyproject.toml`, directory structures, documentation folders and many other tasks, these tasks are time consuming, repetitive and prone to user error.